Do you Resilver Antique Auto Mirrors?

 Since the 1970’s, when we developed our own resilvering chemicals and processes, we’ve been resilvering old antique mirrors, and making new ones.
 As a complete service antique restoration shop, we pride ourselves in being able to offer this unique service to our customers.

 How much does it cost?
 Most auto rear-view mirrors are $58.50, plus return shipping.
 We do not profit from shipping charges, so we charge you whatever the actual cost of shipping (USP, USPS, etc.) is.
-We return ship the way you specify.
-Most rear-view mirrors run around $12 to $15 for return shipping.
-So, most rear-view mirrors will run around $70 for resilvering and return postage.
+We return ship the way you specify, so shipping costs vary.
+Most rear-view mirrors run under $20 for return shipping.
+So, most rear-view mirrors will run $58.50 plus costs for your choice of return shipping methods; usually this is in the area of $75 total for resilvering and return postage.

 Can we ship our mirror to you via UPS, USPS or FedEx for resilvering?
 Yes!
 Many folks ship us their mirrors for resilvering.
 If you would like to send us your mirror, please contact us for packing instructions before you ship.
 Remember, our resilvering prices do not include return shipping.
 Call Tim at 712-625-2403 for packing instructions.